antmicro/zephyr-fpga-controller-examples/README.md

 ## The FPGA controller

-FPGA controller has been created to:
+The FPGA controller has been created to:
 * have control over the FPGA from Zephyr
 * enable bitstream loading into the FPGA